 The Netherlands deployed troops to Iraq in 2003 as part of the U.N. stabilization force.
 Dutch contributions included military police, Royal Netherlands Navy, Air Force, and Royal Netherlands Army forces.
 The Netherlands also provided training and strategic advice to Iraqi forces.
 Dutch troops left Iraq until 2005.
-The Netherlands will participate in this mission through the end of 2018.
-(Sources: U.S. Army [196], Ministry of Defence [197])
+The Dutch military later returned to Iraq to support anti-ISIS efforts.
+The Netherlands continues to provide support to Iraq, with 120 military personnel stationed in northern Iraq to secure Erbil international airport.
+Dutch troops are expected to complete their deployment at the end of 2023, after which the Netherlands will decide whether to make a multi-year contribution to the NATO mission.
+(Sources: U.S. Army, Ministry of Defence, Kurdistan 24, Netherlands Ministry of Defence, Netherlands Times)